EAST LOTHIAN, Scotland -- So your golf group has finally decided it's time to take the plunge and book that grand Scotland golf vacation.

-While the cost of a walk-on green fee for the Old Course at St. Andrews is in line with most other top links in the U.K. at 140 pounds, a guaranteed tee time through a golf packager can come with a surcharge that could double or even triple that rate.
+While the cost of a walk-on green fee for the Old Course at St. Andrews is actually pretty affordable (under $300 USD with the current exchange rate) compared to Kingsbarns, Trump Turnberry and Castle Stuart (or US peers like Pebble Beach), a guaranteed tee time through a golf packager can come with a surcharge that could double or even triple that rate.

 As a general rule, if you think this is going to be the only time you visit Scotland, shell out for the guaranteed tee time, because the Old Course is special.

 If you think you'll be back or simply don't have that kind of cash, stay in St. Andrews a couple days without booking any tee times.
-Enter the Old Course Lottery each day you're there and hope your group gets on.
+Book the 3-day Links Trust ticket that is a great deal and provides access to the six other courses in town, but enter the Old Course Lottery each day (48 hours in advance) you're there and cross your fingers.

 If you don't, play another nearby links that has walk-on access such as the New Course or Jubilee course.
 Or you could always try and gut it out by hanging around the first tee in hopes of a no-show on the Old Course.
 It can happen.